Carians: Karkisa

 It is not clear when the Carians enter into history.
-The definition is dependent on corresponding Caria and the Carians to the "Karkiya" or "Karkisa" mentioned in the Hittite records.
+The definition is dependent on the corresponding Caria and the Carians to the "Karkiya" or "Karkisa" mentioned in the Hittite records.
 Bronze Age Karkisa are first mentioned as having aided the Assuwa League against the Hittite King Tudhaliya I. Later in 1323 BC, King Arnuwandas II was able to write to Karkiya for them to provide asylum for the deposed Manapa-Tarhunta of "the land of the Seha River", one of the principalities within the Luwian Arzawa complex in western Anatolia.
 This they did, allowing Manapa-Tarhunta to take back his kingdom.
-In 1274 BC, Karkisa are also mentioned among those who fought on the Hittite Empire side against the Egyptians in the Battle of Kadesh.
-Taken as a whole, Hittite records seem to point at a Luwian ancestry for the Carians and, as such, they would have lost their literacy through the Dark Age of Anatolia.
+In 1274 BC, Karkisa is also mentioned among those who fought on the Hittite Empire side against the Egyptians in the Battle of Kadesh.
+Taken as a whole, Hittite records seem to point to a Luwian ancestry for the Carians and, as such, they would have lost their literacy through the Dark Age of Anatolia.

 The relationship between the Bronze Age "Karkiya" or "Karkisa" and the Iron Age Caria and the Carians is complicated, despite having western Anatolia as common ground, by the uncertainties regarding the exact location of the former on the map within Hittite geography.
-Yet, the supposition is suitable from a linguistic point-of-view given that the Phoenicians were calling them "KRK" in their abjad script and they were referred to as krka in Old Persian.
+Yet, the supposition is suitable from a linguistic point of view, given that the Phoenicians were calling them "KRK" in their abjad script, and they were referred to as krka in Old Persian.